 Cable operators, AT&T Inc. (T:US)’s U-verse and Verizon Communications Inc. (VZ:US)’s FiOS services offer video and broadband service, which can be bundled in with land-line voice for a so- called triple-play offering.
 DirecTV’s inability to compete with that has made some investors skittish about the stock.

 “We’re fully aware of the bear case,” Moffett said.
 “Flagging subscriber growth.
 Shrinking margins.
 Creeping obsolescence.”

 White says his “dream acquisition” would be to acquire a large cable company that would enable DirecTV to offer both TV and broadband service, but that such a combo “would never be approved.”
 Instead, he may seek to combine with the second- largest satellite provider, Dish Network Corp.
-(DISH)
+(DISH:US)

 Still a Possibility?

 White acknowledges Dish has strategic value and says an acquisition would make sense in a different regulatory environment.
 The government’s rejection of AT&T’s deal for T- Mobile USA Inc. has made him reluctant to pursue a deal “under this administration,” he said.